huafu/local-json-db/README.md

 db.addOverlay('local');

 db.createRecord('user', {name: 'Huafu'});

 // if a schema is defined, it's possible to automatically link records: var post = db.createRecord('post', {title: 'my post', author: user});

 db.save();
 ```

 **Full API documentation of `Database` is [here](http://huafu.github.io/local-json-db/classes/Database.html).**

+It's important to note that returned records objects by any `Database` method are bare javascript objects,
+with, in the case of db with schema, magic properties or functions non enumerable.
+So you can then
+serialize them or iterate other their properties as if they were simple js `Object`.

 ## Example